Call Our Currency Exchange Broker Now on +44 207 4594107

 • Non-Public Code – Any real technology company organizing an ICO should be making the blockchain code behind their efforts available on a code repository like Github.
 If it isn’t available, or if it isn’t being updated on a regular basis, it could be a scam.
 The publically available code allows third-party auditors to make sure that the ICO is fair, safe, and legitimate.

-Related: Everything You Need to Know About the Cryptocurrency Tron (TRX)
+Related: A Complete Guide to Everything You Need to Know About Digital Cryptocurrency Wallets

 Success stories